blackjetrock/Casio-fx-202p-info/README.md

 <code>
 Edge Connector Pinout
 =====================
-This is the connetor that is at the botom right corner of the PCB.
+This is the connector that is at the botom right corner of the PCB.
 Has a cover on some calculators and can also be found on the FX-201P.

 1     Pin 6 HD36106